 - The rule of thumb is that you need three cups of liquid for every cup of lentils.
-I usually treat lentils more like pasta, cooking them in plenty of water.
-If they are done before all of the liquid is gone just drain it off.
+I usually treat them more like pasta, cooking them in plenty of water.
+If they are done before all of the liquid is gone drain it off.

 - Bring the pot of water to a boil, add your lentils, bring to a boil and then reduce to a low simmer until cooked (about 20 minutes).

-Here is a quick video on cooking with dry lentils
+Here is a quick video

-Sprouted lentils for fresh greens
+Sprouted for fresh greens

 - Measure your dry lentils.
 You need about 2tbsp of dry lentils per sprouting tray or jar.